comp-lin-alg/comp-lin-alg-course/doc/source/L1_preliminaries.rst

       \end{pmatrix},

 which means that all the columns of `uv^T` are multiples of `u`.
 We will see in the next section that this matrix has rank 1.
+In the complex number case, the transpose $^T$ is replaced by the adjoint $^*$ which is the complex conjugate of the transpose.
+There will be more about this later.

 .. _ex-basic-matvec: